Will there be wave starts?

 Will there be food and drink available to purchase?

 Yes.
-We will be arranging a number of vendors.
 There are also a number of other cafes and kiosks available on the Busselton foreshore and the event takes place only a short walk from the centre of town.

 Do you require volunteers to assist with this event?